 In the following discussion, “console” means

 stderr, the standard error output; this is your

 terminal or console window unless the standard error output has

---log-error[=, mysqld writes error messages to an error log file.
-The server uses the named file if present, creating it in in the data directory unless an absolute path name is given to specify a different directory.
-If no file is named, the default name is
+--log-error[=, mysqld writes error messages to an error log file. mysqld writes to the named file if present, creating it in the data directory unless an absolute path name is given to specify a different directory.
+If no file is named, mysqld writes to the default log file.

 In addition, on Windows, the server writes events and error